casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 **Accuracy:** The ratio of correctly predicted values  (Géron, 2017).

 **loss_per_step:** The amount of loss for each training step.
 The melody rnn model defines this as the Mean Softmax cross-entropy loss, implementing the loss function ```tf.nn.sparse_softmax_cross_entropy_with_logits```.
 This loss function trains model to estimate high probabilities for the target class by penalizing low target class probabilities (Géron, 2017 p.143).
+This loss function suitable for the task of modelling musical sequences as it captures whether the right note was predicted rather the absolute value difference of the prediction.
+In a musical context, absolute value difference is not a meaningful measure, as being half step wrong can often be sound musically worse than being three or four half steps wrong (Persichetti, 1961).

 **no_event_accuracy:** The ```MELODY_NO_EVENT``` indicator is implemented in the Magenta library to mark when a sustained state is held over several values, which means the current status of ```NOTE_OFF``` or ```NOTE_ON``` is kept.
 In the library source code, ```No_event_accuracy``` is defined as the sum of the products of correct_predicitions and no_events, divided by the sum of no events.